 To Evolve is the Only Option

-We do this through rigorous practice in relationship with self and other.
+We do this through practice and play in relationship with self and other.

 What I'm Most Curious About and What I Enjoy

 I study and train with dancers, athletes, martial artists, movement educators and movement therapists.

 How does our relationship with ourselves change our relationships with others and the ecosystem.